Mac OS X 10.1

+Mac OS X 10.1 was codenamed "Puma" because the internal team thought it was "one fast cat."
+In January 2002, Apple switched to using Mac OS X as the default OS on all new Macs at the time starting with the 10.1.2 release, replacing Mac OS 9.

 Features

 Apple introduced many features that were missing from the previous version, as well as improving overall system performance.

 This system release brought some major new features to the Mac OS X platform: